PuruVJ/summit-talk-fall2022/slides.md

 </div>

 <!--

 Hi!
 Hope ur all enjoying Svelte Summit!
 So, my talk is about migrating react libraries to Svelte.
-What this means: I will show you step by step how I converted an existing React library to Svelte.
+I will show you step by step how I converted an existing React library to Svelte.
 And made it smaller and faster.

 So, first question: All the svelte devs?
 2nd question: All who have been react developers in the past, and don't do react anymore 3rd question: Still do React?

 -->

 ---
 layout: fact
 ---

-# What is the problem
+# What is the problem?

 <!--